 The good news for injury victims and Maryland accident lawyers is that the injured party prevailed in 69% of Maryland accident cases (as opposed to 55% nationally).
 Specifically, in Maryland auto accidents, the injury victim prevailed on liability at trial in 83% of the cases.
 The average jury award in Maryland car accident personal injury cases was $11,277.
 This study did not consider the jury verdicts by Maryland county but certainly, the larger jury awards in Maryland are in Prince George’s County and Baltimore City.

 Why the Maryland Average Verdict Is So Low

-From reading Metro Verdicts, I suspect that one of the reasons Maryland verdicts are relatively low compared to the national average is because so many Baltimore accident lawyers are filing 10-104 cases (where you do not need a medical expert to testify that the medical bills and treatment were reasonable and necessary, but the plaintiff is limited to $30,000 in damages).
+From reading Metro Verdicts, I suspect that one reason Maryland verdicts are relatively low compared to the national average is that so many Baltimore accident lawyers are filing 10-104 cases (where you do not need a medical expert to testify that the medical bills and treatment were reasonable and necessary, but the plaintiff is limited to $30,000 in damages).
 These cases should be in District Court (for smaller claims with a judge instead of a jury).
-But most Baltimore personal injury lawyers fear filing suit in Baltimore City District Court in small cases because the verdicts are traditionally very low in comparison to other state district courts in Maryland.
+But most Baltimore personal injury lawyers fear suing in Baltimore City District Court in small cases because the verdicts are traditionally very low in comparison to other state district courts in Maryland.
 So the numbers are distorted by itty bitty cases that never should have gone to a jury in the first place.